riojosdev/100-days-of-code/log.md

 **Thoughts:** I think I learned a lot about API calls and JSON.
 NASA's Weather API was my first experiment.
 Tried to graph the wind!
 I got the data from API and got the JSON.
 But when I tried to convert it to a graph data.
 I found that some of the data are missing!
 It's omitted from the API.
 And without the data it can work.
 But I feel like I'm using broken pot to fill water, lol.
 I even **reported the bug to NASA**, LOL XD!
 I would like to contribute!
 But I guess I'm really a FrontEnd Developer.
 One day software engineers!!!
 ONE DAY!

 **Link(s) to work**: None

+### Day 44: Jun 22, 2020

+**Today's Progress**: Tried out ObservableHQ

+**Thoughts:** I have visited ObservableHQ before while I was learning D3.js Now I visited it again when I was trying to create a graph for the NASA's InSight Mars Lander data.
+It is really a learning curve.
+A bit different than normal JavaScript.

+**Link(s) to work**: None